bitshares/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

 	  "last_irreversible_block_num": 21955709
 	}

-Among them, `head_block_number` is the latest block number, and `last_irreversible_block_num` is the block number that cannot be retired.
+Among them, `head_block_number` is the latest block number, and `last_irreversible_block_num` is the block number that cannot be rollback.

 #### 9.2 Querying Deposit Account History

-Use the `get_relative_account_history` command to query the history of the deposit account and check for new deposits (recharges).
+Use the `get_relative_account_history` command to query the history of the deposit account and check for new deposits.

 Such as: